 Digital publishing can mean different things to different people.
 As a result, it is surprisingly hard to find a universal definition for the term.
 “Digital” refers to any online media available on electronic devices, including phones, e-readers, laptops and tablets.
 “Publishing” is defined by Merriam-Webster’s online dictionary as “bringing printed works (as books) before the public usually for sale.”
 Combine the two, and digital publishing refers to using online technology to digitally display information and stories (content) and disseminate it through electronic devices.

-Companies have gravitated towards digital publishing and digital publishing platforms because it is more cost effective and allows them to reach a larger audience.
-Writers who want to self-publish have started to do so digitally because it gives them more control over when and how people see their content.
+Companies have gravitated towards digital publishing and digital publishing platforms because it is more cost-effective and allows them to reach a larger audience.
+Writers who want to self-publish books have started to do so digitally because it gives them more control over when and how people see their content.

 Examples of digital publishing:

 - Resource materials

 - Mobile apps

 - Web publishing is cheaper than traditional publishing.
 It helps to keep production and marketing costs low, extends visibility into new markets, and helps drives more sales.
 Many platforms let you start publishing content for free.

 - Practically any business can publish digital content and profit from it.
 Digital content can be measured and tracked by browser-based analytics, like time spent, bounce-rate, click-throughs, and orders.
 Never before has the impact of published content been so measureable!